AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ## Understanding structure of the themes

-A theme is a package that encompasses the CSS file, JavaScript files, and resources (like icons) that define the style of your Adaptive Forms.
+A theme is a package that includes styling components such as CSS file, JavaScript files, and resources (like icons) that define the style of your Adaptive Forms.
 An Adaptive Form theme follows a specific organization, consisting of the following components:

 * `src/theme.scss`: This folder includes the CSS file that has a broad impact on the entire theme.
 It serves as a centralized location to define and manage the styling and behavior of your theme.
 By making edits to this file, you can make changes that are applied universally throughout the theme, influencing the appearance and functionality of both your Adaptive Forms and AEM Sites Pages.